-Midterms and final exam are taken during lecture. (see Curriculum on Brightspace for dates/times)
+Midterms are taken at NIGHT; final exam is held during finals week. (see Curriculum on Blackboard for dates/times)

 See Part 5 of the syllabus if you require accommodations.

 Exams are closed book and short answer with partial credit given where appropriate.
 You may NOT use a calculator during exams.
 Full work must be shown to receive full credit - little to no credit is given for a correct answer without proper substantiation.
 In addition to computational and application problems, be prepared to explain a concept in 1-2 sentences.